LindertLab/DMS-Fold/README.md

 ```
 The use of MSA-subsampling can be specified with `--neff` and size-dependent neff can be specified with `--neff_size_dependent`

+## Example
+An example command with a provided fasta file, dms csv, and precomputed alignments for 1PWT are located within the directory named 'example'.
+Expected outputs of relaxed and unrelaxed DMS-Fold predictions and feature pickle file are also provided.

 ## Network Weights
 The weights can be found on the [DMS-Fold model repository](https://huggingface.co/LindertLab/DMS-Fold/tree/main) on huggingface.co.
 Once downloaded, the weights should be added to DMS-Fold/openfold/resources/.
 The path to the weights can be specified with `--checkpoint_path'.